k-macmillan/ROSwrapper/README.md

 # ROSwrapper
-ROSwrapper is a wrapper for ROS2's rclpy.
-ROSwrapper uses object oriented programming to turn nodes into clean, self-contained objects that can be added or removed from system.
+ROSwrapper is a wrapper for [ROS2's rclpy](https://github.com/ros2/rclpy).
+ROSwrapper uses object oriented programming to turn nodes into clean, self-contained objects that can be added or removed from the NodeControl class.
+Nodes are spun and stopped through use of a controller, as defined in the [NodeControl class](nodecontrol.py).

 ## rclpy
 To create a publish node with a timer in rclpy: